Cost of Owning a Cairn Terrier

 Annual Costs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Cairn Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and cataracts.
+Practical Cairn Terriers care is shaped by three things: small size, moderate shedding, and a known predisposition to luxating patella and cataracts.

 Medical Expenses

 Prospective Cairn Terrier owners should know that this small terrier breed demands an informed approach to nutrition, exercise, and preventive health management.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level